fershad/fershad.com/src/writing/network-sustainability-for-frontend-devs.md

 Over the same period, our lives as a whole have become incredibly data-hungry.
 Streaming services, mobile apps, social media, the rise of video, AI chatbots in everything, the list goes on.
 We send and receive a lot of data every day, which signals to network operators more infrastructure should be provisioned to allow all that data to be transferred.

-A website by itself, though, wouldn't even register as a blip on the radar in terms of network traffic.
+My blog by itself wouldn't even register as a blip on the radar in terms of network traffic.
 A network of websites, *might* show up as something.
 The entire web ecosystem though, yeah network operators would probably notice that.
+That is especially true for sites serving video content, which is taking up an increasing share of internet traffic.
+More on this in a tick.

 As a collective, we need to disincentivise network operators from deploying extra capacity.
 Because as we saw from the chart earlier, turning on a new network device uses a lot more energy than letting an existing one sit idle on the network.
 That's before we even consider the embodied environmental costs that come with the production of new devices.